Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

-When they came out in 2001-2003, they became an immediate trend setter.
+When they came out in 2001-2003, they became an immediate trendsetter.
 The sword and sandals genre exploded along with its fantasy counterpart as well.
-Numerous copycats came out both on screen and TV afterwards, the most successful being Game of Thrones.
+Numerous copycats came out both on-screen and TV afterward, the most successful being Game of Thrones.
 The names of Frodo, Aragorn, Legolas, and Eowyn became household knowledge.

 However, over the last five years, there has been a quiet yet growing criticism over how the film portrays women.
 Though Eowyn was a noted exception and was very important to the movie, many modern feminists see the films as lacking more action-oriented women.
 And even Eowyn didn’t entirely escape this criticism either as it was noted that her reasoning for going to battle at Pelennor Fields in Return of the King was being rejected by Aragorn.
 She is only happy again when she falls in love with Faramir.

 Yet it is Arwen who most often bears the brunt of these attacks for the franchise.
 For many, she ticks off too many of the boxes of the submissive, supporting woman in waiting.
 She’s the opposite of Ewoyn, who at least takes matters into her own hands after being rejected, and she is not even a ruling queen like her grandmother, Galadriel (yea, I know.
 Elves right?).
 So for many women today, she is a forgettable character.